-The abolition of quotas will be preceded by a gradual increase in quota to member states (2% in 2008, and a further 1% per annum thereafter) to allow for a 'soft-landing' for dairy economies (IPTS, 2009).
+The abolition of quotas will be preceded by a gradual increase in quota to member states (2% in 2008, and a further 1% per annum thereafter) to allow for a 'softlanding' for dairy economies (IPTS, 2009).
 As part of this overall quota expansion, the Irish government also decided to offer one quarter of the 1% increase in total quota on a permanent basis to new entrants to the Irish dairy industry.
-As part of the application process, each successful new entrant applicant provided a detailed 5 year business plan incorporating physical and financial plans in addition to information on the location of their planned enterprises.
-As the first opportunity for new entrants to join the Irish dairy industry since the introduction of milk quotas, this group of new dairy producers represent the initial evolution of the dairy industry in Ireland post milk quotas and provide a unique opportunity to examine the characteristics of new dairy producers entering the industry.
+The quota application process called for each successful new entrant applicant to provide a detailed 5 year business plan incorporating physical and financial plans in addition to information on the location of their planned enterprises.
+As the first opportunity for new entrants to join the Irish dairy industry since the introduction of milk quotas, this group of new dairy producers represent the initial evolution of the dairy industry in Ireland post milk quotas.
+This unique group are capable of providing a unique opportunity to examine the characteristics of new dairy producers entering the industry.